pinterestPinterestamazonAmazoninstagramInstagram

 Storage & reheating

-• Freeze portions for up to 3 months.
+• Freeze small portions for up to 2 months for best quality.

-• Thaw overnight in the fridge and reheat gently.
+• Thaw frozen puree overnight in the refrigerator.

 Recipe variants